 A member of the team for ten years, Angela primarily administrates the Society’s membership.
 She is also responsible for planning and booking for the Society’s annual conference and awards, and assists with CPU email@example.com

-Mariella has recently joined Society of Editors, to work on the planning of society events and assisting with research.
+Mariella joined Society of Editors to work on the planning of society events and assisting with research.
 After graduating from the University of Cambridge with a degree in English, she has aimed to apply her theatre and event management background to the media firstname.lastname@example.org

 Ian is Emeritus Editor of The Telegraph and former Weekend Editor.
-He has previously worked for the Southern Evening Echo, South West News Service, the Press Association, Daily Express and Daily Mail.
+He has previously worked for the Southern Evening Echo, South West News Service, PA Media, Daily Express and Daily Mail.
 He was launch editor of the Metro newspapers, editor of the Scottish Daily Mail, and deputy editor of the Evening Standard.
 He moved to the Telegraph group in 2007, and has been deputy editor of the Daily Telegraph and editor of the Sunday Telegraph.

 Ian was appointed to the position of Executive Director of the Society of Editors in October 2017 following the decision by founding director Bob Satchwell to step down due to ill health.
 He is the former Editor of the Southern Daily Echo and the Editor in Chief of Newsquest’s Hampshire titles.
 He stepped down from the role in 2017 after 20 years in the position.
 Alongside editing the Daily Echo, he was also in charge of the weekly free News Extra Series in the Southampton region, the New Forest Post, and Hampshire Society magazine series.
 He was the president of the Society of Editors for 2013-2014 and has been a member of the Society since its formation in 1999.